-Low Income Taxpayer Clinic: MidPenn's Low Income Taxpayer Clinic (LITC) provides legal advice and representation to low-income taxpayers and taxpayers who speak English as a second language in disputes with the Internal Revenue Service.
+Low Income Taxpayer Clinic: MidPenn's Low Income Taxpayer Clinic (LITC) provides free legal advice and representation to low-income taxpayers and taxpayers who speak English as a second language in disputes with the Internal Revenue Service.
 The types of handled cases include: Innocent Spouse Relief, Injured Spouse Claims, Audits, Deficiency Notices, Earned Income Tax Credit Appeals, Identity Theft, Liens and Levies, and Employee/Independent Contract Disputes.
 The LITC also conducts educational programs on tax issues to social service agencies and Latino outreach organizations.
 Call 1-844-MPLS-TAX (844-675-7829) to contact the LITC.

-Legal Intervention for Victims and Empowerment: Through MidPenn's Legal Intervention for Victims and Empowerment (LIVE) project, funded by grants from the PA Commission on Crime and Delinquency we are able to offer additional legal representation to survivors of domestic and sexual violence in protection orders, family law, housing and expungement.
+Legal Intervention for Victims and Empowerment: Through MidPenn's Legal Intervention for Victims and Empowerment (LIVE) project, funded by grants from the PA Commission on Crime and Delinquency we are able to offer additional free legal representation to survivors of domestic and sexual violence in protection orders, family law, housing and expungement.
 Currently, the LIVE project operates in Berks, Blair, Clearfield, Cumberland, Franklin, Fulton, Huntingdon, Lancaster, Lebanon, Schuylkill and York Counties.
 In the Franklin, Fulton, Lancaster and York counties specialized services are available to elder victims of abuse and financial exploitation.

 Employment Law Project: MidPenn's Employment Law Project assist individuals in overcoming barriers to employment, obtaining unemployment compensation, preserving their existing jobs, and clearing up criminal records through expungements, sealing records and pardons so that they can gain employment.

 Public Benefits Projects: MidPenn assists low-income individuals in matters involving public benefit programs so that they can provide for themselves and their families.
-MidPenn provides representation in cases involving Unemployment Compensation, Medical Assistance, the Supplemental Nutritional Assistance Program (Food Stamps), Low Income Heating and Energy Assistance Program (LIHEAP) and Women Infants and Children (WIC).
+MidPenn provides free representation in cases involving Unemployment Compensation, Medical Assistance, the Supplemental Nutritional Assistance Program (Food Stamps), Low Income Heating and Energy Assistance Program (LIHEAP) and Women Infants and Children (WIC).

 Securing Economic Rights for Victims with Disabilities Program: Through MidPenn’s Securing Economic Rights for Victims with Disabilities Program (SERV’D),* MidPenn advocates on behalf of victims of crimes, including domestic violence survivors, who seek Social Security disability benefits for a disability related to the individual’s victimization and that prevents the individual from working.